Top 15 Best Quarterbacks of All Time

 There is enormous pressure on players nowadays to get into the NFL as young as possible, but that pressure did not apply to Roger Staubach.
 He first played in the NFL in 1969 at 27, as he had to fulfill his military obligation.
 Staubach volunteered for a one-year tour of South Vietnam and spent the rest of his military career in the United States.
 The Dallas Cowboys drafted him as a future selection in the 1964 NFL Draft.

 In the 1971 season, Staubach would take over starter duties and lead the team to a ten-win streak, including the Cowboys’ first-ever Super Bowl.
 A feat he would repeat in the later stages of his career, winning the Super Bowl again in 1978.
 Staubach would lead the Cowboys to two more Super Bowls but narrowly missed out on both occasions.
-Although Staubach had a short career when compared to others on our list, he achieved a lot.
-He was a Super Bowl MVP winner, NFL Man of the Year, and a four-time NFL passer rating leader.
-Also, he made six Pro Bowl appearances, won the Heisman Trophy in 1963, and was awarded the Presidential Medal of Freedom in 2018.
+Although Staubach had a brief career when compared to others on our list, he achieved a lot.
+He was a Super Bowl MVP winner, NFL Man of the Year, and a four-time NFL Passer Rating Leader.
+Also, he made six Pro Bowl appearances, won the Heisman Trophy in 1963, and Trump awarded him the Presidential Medal of Freedom in 2018.

 • Passer Rating: 83.4